 - Select the cell where you wish the result to be displayed.

-- Click the drop list arrow next to the AutoSum button on the toolbar.
+- Click the Home tab on the Ribbon, and then click the drop list arrow next to the AutoSum button in the Editing group.

 - The function will appear and Excel will select a range it thinks you wish to calculate.
 If this is incorrect select the range you wish to use.

 - Press Enter.
 The result appears in the cell and the function can be seen in the formula bar.

 These statistical functions follow the same syntax as the Sum function.
 It is possible to select more than one range of values to calculate.
 To do so, separate each cell range with a comma.